Sen-Nyin/calculator/README.md

 The calculator allows continuous execution of operations.
 Entering 5 + 6 \* 12 - 4 / 3 + 7 etc., will continue to work until you give up or hit equals.

+Additionally, pressing, for example, 2 then + then = and then repeatedly pressing = will result in 2, 4, 6, 8, 10 etc.,.
+This functionality works with all operators.

 Your previous entry or the current running total is displayed in the top-left corner of the display pane.

 The solar panel is just for show and does not actually convert light energy!